 Chris Glorioso is an Edward R. Murrow Award-winning investigative reporter and a member of NBC 4 New York’s investigative unit, the NBC 4 New York I-Team.
 He specializes in exposing government waste, healthcare fraud and corporate excess.

-Glorioso has also been recognized with a New York Emmy® for delivering New York’s top investigative story.
-His 2014 report, “Disappearing Debt” exposed how the New Jersey Treasury Department erased tens of millions of dollars in fines and penalties owed by companies that could afford to pay up.
-In total, Glorioso has been awarded 16 regional Emmys® in recognition of his commitment to the highest standards of journalistic integrity and generating results for NBC 4 New York viewers.
+In 2014, Glorioso won the New York Emmy® for delivering New York’s top investigative story.
+His report, “Disappearing Debt” exposed how the New Jersey Treasury Department erased tens of millions of dollars in fines and penalties owed by companies that could afford to pay up.

 Glorioso began his career as a radio reporter for WSYR-AM in Syracuse, NY.
 From there he took positions as weekend television anchor and reporter in Burlington, VT and Pittsburgh, PA.
 He is on the Board of Directors for the Reciprocity Foundation, a New York City non-profit dedicated to helping homeless youth find sustainable careers.
 He has also been an adjunct professor of journalism at NYU and City College.